 Each year, The King's College uses various programs to inform students of the policies and procedures outlined in this report.
-The following programs were offered in 2018:
+The following programs were offered in 2020:

-- Student Leader Emergency Response Training (Student Training) At the beginning of the academic year student leaders review material from the Emergency Action Plan, including the evacuation locations for each campus building, including all student housing locations. - Mandatory Housing Meetings (Student Training) At the beginning of each semester students moving into on-campus housing locations meet with housing staff to review important housing policies and procedures.
-This includes evacuation procedures and basic NYC safety tips. - Annual Safety Meetings (Student Training) At the beginning of each semester the Title IX Team conducts mandatory safety meetings.
-During 2018, new students were required to attend this meeting.
-Students who did not take classes in the fall semester must attend the spring meeting.
-During the meetings, the Title IX Team covers policies and resources available in response to sexual assault, sexual harassment, and gender discrimination.
-Additional material covered in the meetings includes: safety tips, bystander intervention, the importance of consent (in relation to all physical contact within a relationship), and drug and alcohol policies. - House Alcohol Meetings (Student Training) Alcohol education occurs through the House System using the best practice of peer-to-peer education.
+- Student Leader Emergency Response Training (Student Training) At the beginning of the academic year student leaders review material from the Emergency Action Plan, including the evacuation locations for each campus building, including all student housing locations. - Student Services Emergency Response Training (Student Worker Training) At the beginning of the academic year the Student Services Team reviews material from the Emergency Action Plan, including the evacuation locations for each campus building, including all student housing locations. - Mandatory Housing Meetings (Student Training) At the beginning of each semester new students moving into on-campus housing locations meet with housing staff to

+- review important housing policies and procedures.
+This includes evacuation procedures and basic NYC safety tips. - Annual Safety Meetings (Student Training) At the beginning of each semester the Title IX Team conducts safety meetings for all new students.
+During 2020, the College partnered with the CCVTC) to provide new students with training during New Student Orientation.
+During the meetings, the Title IX Team and a CVTC team member covers policies and resources available in response to sexual assault, sexual harassment, and gender discrimination.
+Additional material covered in the meetings includes: safety tips, bystander intervention, the importance of consent (in relation to all physical contact within a relationship), and drug and alcohol policies.
+By partnering with CVTC the College familiarizes students with a resource external to the College that students can utilize for support. - Annual Safety Meetings for Student Athletes and Student Leaders At the beginning of the fall semester the Title IX Team partners with CVTC to conduct mandatory safety meetings for student athletes and student leaders.
+These two meetings focus on bystander intervention and questioning the cultural messaging around sex and gender violence, misconduct, and discrimination.
+It is specifically targeted to student leaders so that they can lead the student body community as peers.
+In the student leader meeting the Title IX team informs student leaders that they are mandatory reporters and therefore must report any instance of sexual misconduct to the Title IX Team. - House Alcohol Meetings (Student Training) Alcohol education occurs through the House System using the best practice of peer-to-peer education.
 Every student of the King's College is assigned to a fraternal organization called a House.
-Every House hosts a discussion of issues around alcohol: underage drinking, misuse of alcohol, and upperclassman setting example to underage students in their use of alcohol. - Annual Emergency Response Procedure Review (Staff Training) Each summer the Student Development Team meets to review emergency response procedures and check-lists. - Annual Emergency Response Review with Faculty (Staff Training) Each August the Vice President for Student Development reviews important emergency response procedures with the faculty. - Annual Emergency Response Review with President's Council Each August the Vice President for Student Development reviews important emergency response procedures with the President's Council (key staff members that represent each department of the College).
+Every House hosts a discussion of issues around alcohol: underage drinking, misuse of alcohol, and upperclassman setting example to underage students in their use of alcohol. - Annual Emergency Response Procedure Review (Staff Training) Each summer the Student Development Team meets to review emergency response procedures and check-lists.